-- 7.3.1 The Executive Director of Finance, Performance and Estates will prepare detailed instructions on the operation of commercial bank and GBS accounts which include: - a) the conditions under which each commercial bank and GBS account is to be operated; - b) those authorised to sign cheques or other orders drawn on the Trust's accounts. - 7.3.2 All funds shall be held in accounts in the name of the Trust.
-No officer other than the Chief Financial Officer shall open any bank account in the Trusts name or include the name of the Trust. - 7.3.3 All bank cheques or other orders for payment shall be ordered only upon the authority of the Chief Financial Officer, who shall make proper arrangements for their safe custody. - 7.3.4 The Executive Director of Finance, Performance and Estates must advise the Trust's bankers in writing of the conditions under which each account will be operated
+- 7.3.1 The Chief Finance Officer will prepare detailed instructions on the operation of commercial bank and GBS accounts which include: - a) the conditions under which each commercial bank and GBS account is to be operated. - b) those authorised to sign cheques or other orders drawn on the Trust's accounts. - 7.3.2 All funds shall be held in accounts in the name of the Trust.
+No officer other than the Chief Financial Officer shall open any bank account in the Trust's name or include the name of the Trust.

+- 7.3.3 All bank cheques or other orders for payment shall be ordered only upon the authority of the Chief Financial Officer, who shall make proper arrangements for their safe custody. - 7.3.4 The Chief Finance Officer must advise the Trust's bankers in writing of the conditions under which each account will be operated